w-u-2-o/node-red-GPS-monitor/README.md

 # node-red-GPS-monitor

+Revision 2.2

+Separated GPS status button display message processing entirely from bar chart message processing to avoid any issues with msg.topic definition
+Fixed some improperly declared variables in the function node javascript that later versions of node.js complained about.
+Fixed a missing set of square brackets for bar chart "series" (that element has to be passed as array) that later versions of node.js complained about.

+Initial Release

 Node-RED flow to monitor the serial port NMEA output of a GNSS receiver and show fix state, UTC time, and a chart of satellite signal to noise (SNR) values.